 Basically, I detox more often, I include more leafy greens in my family's diet, and we just generally enjoy our smoothies more.

-So, if you’re wanting to be serious about your health this year and want a high speed blender to be a part of that equation, you can grab a Blendtec from me here (yes, that's an affiliate link!) –> https://nourishingjoy.com/blendtec
+So, if you're wanting to be serious about your health this year and want a high speed blender to be a part of that equation, you can grab a Blendtec from me here (yes, that's an affiliate link!) –> https://nourishingjoy.com/blendtec

 With that, I wish you deep blessings in the new year, including truly vibrant health of mind, body, and soul.
 May the JOY in your home be nourished!

 - 2-3 stems fresh mint, more as desired

 - 2-3 cups dark berries, pineapple, or mango

 - a large handful dark leafy greens, OR 2-3 stems of leafy kale, 5-6 stems lacinato kale, 1 very large handfuls of spinach, etc – this doesn't have to be an exact measurement by any stretch of the imagination